 When you arrive for your hearing exam, you will be greeted by the front office staff and asked to fill out several forms, including those that record your personal information, medical history, and insurance verification.

-As your hearing exam begins, your audiologist will review your personal information with you and will ask you some questions that are designed to discover the specific types of environments in which you may be experiencing hearing loss and hearing problems.
+As your hearing exam begins, your hearing aid specialist will review your personal information with you and will ask you some questions that are designed to discover the specific types of environments in which you may be experiencing hearing loss and hearing problems.

-Next, your audiologist may look into your ears by using an otoscope.
+Next, your hearing aid specialist may look into your ears by using an otoscope.
 This instrument is used to see the ear canal and the eardrum and whether or not there is earwax obstructing the canal.

-Sometimes the audiologist will have a video otoscope, so you can see inside your ear as well!
+Sometimes the hearing aid specialist will have a video otoscope, so you can see inside your ear as well!

 Hearing Test Results

-The results of your tests will be recorded on a form called an audiogram, which the audiologist will review with you.
+The results of your tests will be recorded on a form called an audiogram, which the hearing aid specialist will review with you.
 The audiogram reflects your hearing loss in frequencies and decibels.
 You will be shown the type, pattern, and degree of hearing loss, as well as the percentage of normal conversational speech that you are still able to hear.

-Your audiologist will then relate these results to your concerns about your hearing.
+Your hearing aid specialist will then relate these results to your concerns about your hearing.